Coupling dark-baryonic matter density profile for vacuum decay scenarios: Vacuum decay model

-where $\Omega_{_{b0}}$ is the present-day baryonic energy and, as usual, the dynamical vacuum energy parameter is defined in terms of the critical density $\rho_{_{c0}}$ and written as $\tilde{\Omega}_{_{v0}}=\tilde{\rho}_{_{v0}}/\rho_{_{c0}}$.
-The term $\Omega_{b0}$ was included by Alcaniz \& Lima \cite{Alcaniz2005_72}, which showed that baryonic contribution cannot be neglected because it reconciles the decaying vacuum scenario with the observations.
+The term $\Omega_{b0}$ in Eq. \eqref{H}, separately conserved, was included by Ref. \cite{Alcaniz2005_72}, which showed that baryonic contribution cannot be neglected because it reconciles the decaying vacuum scenario with the observations.
 Besides, in the present work we are also taking into account the physical mechanisms in this component.
-For $z=0$, equation \eqref{H} gives the relation

 As pointed in reference \cite{Alcaniz2005_72}, an important restriction on $\epsilon$ value given by second law of Thermodynamics implies that $\epsilon \geq 0$ and also $\epsilon \leq 1$ (or even should expect $\epsilon \ll 1$ due to no observational report anomalous on the CDM expansion rate yet), which avoid the accelerated phase of the universe has begun in the matter-dominated era \cite{Wang2005_22}.
 The analysis of the growth of perturbations can also provide one important restriction on the $\Lambda (t) CDM$ models.
 The presence of a dynamical vacuum energy provides a critical value to the decay parameter from which fluctuations do not collapse ($\epsilon>0.4$), no matter its size in the recombination.
-These aspects will be considerably important because they provide a initial constraint when we will do the comparison with the observational data.
+These aspects will be considerably important because they provide an initial constraint when we will do the comparison with the observational data.